hiwa-house/teletraan/docs/projects/brew_checklist.md

 - [ ] Add hops (FWH / 0:30).
 - [ ] At 15 minutes before end of boil, flame out, measure wort volume, °B, and pH.
 - [ ] Adjust boil length as necessary, then re-ignite flame.
-- [ ] Add acid boil additions, Irish Moss (0:15), ellagic acid (0:06).
+- [ ] Add acid boil additions, Irish Moss (0:15), and ellagic acid/nutrient (0:06).
 - [ ] Begin sanitizing post-boil equipment, including wort chiller.
 - [ ] Flame out, measure wort volume.

 ## 📋 chill & pitch
-- [ ] Submerge sanitized wort chiller, mount stirrer, and turn Boil Kettle pick-up tube to 10:00 orientation.
+- [ ] Submerge sanitized wort chiller, mount stirrer, and turn Boil Kettle pick-up tube to 09:00 orientation.
 - [ ] Activate wort chiller and stirrer, then cool to 170°F.
 - [ ] Add whirlpool hop addition in mesh bag.
 - [ ] Re-activate wort chiller and stirrer, then cool to less than 70°F (recover hot waste water for cleaning).
 - [ ] Remove wort chiller, then whirlpool with stirrer for 2 minutes.
 - [ ] Raise valve edge of Boil Kettle on block, and wait 30 minutes to settle trub.
 - [ ] Prep fermenter and serving keg, then continue equipment clean-up.
-- [ ] Turn pick-up tube to 12:00 orientation, and transfer wort to fermentation vessel.
+- [ ] Transfer wort to fermentation vessel.
 - [ ] Transfer trub, record trub volume, and transfer to pitcher in fridge to reserve as speise for spunding and FFT.
 - [ ] *Begin fermentation schedule.*